 If you are not sure about the validity of your certificate, please check if it is listed here.

 - Is my license valid for a bareboat charter?

-In case you possess any kind of a sailing license please be sure to send it to us via email, so that we can check its validity with the charter agency as well as the Italian authorities before chartering a vessel.
+In case you possess any kind of a sailing license please be sure to send it to us via email, so that we can check its validity with the charter agency as well as the Italy authorities before chartering a vessel.

 - I have a license for motor boats, is it valid for sailing yachts as well?

 A license issued for navigating motor boats can be accepted valid if it is clearly indicated that it can be used for navigating sailing boats as well.
-By all means send us a copy via email, so that we can check its validity with Italian authorities.
+By all means send us a copy via email, so that we can check its validity with Italy authorities.

 If it is not indicated on a license that it is accepted for sailing boats, it can be upgraded.
 E.g. licenses issued in Italy can be used either for sailing boats only, or for motor boats only, or for both vessel types.

 - I have a years-long sailing experience but do not possess a license.
 What do I do?